Aquietzero/Notes/Probability/02-Elements-of-Combinatorial-Analysis/Solutions.md

     a1, a2, a3, ... , an
     b1, b2, b3, ... , bn

 (a) Since there are no pairs, so each selected shoe belongs to different pairs of shoes.
 Hence we can choose 2r shoes from the n pairs of shoes, which gives the permutation of C(2r, n).
 Then since each pair of shoes has two shoes, we can choose one of them to represent a pair of shoes, which gives the permutation of 2^2r.
-So the final possibility is
+So the final probability is

        C(2r, n) 2^2r
     p = ------------
          C(2r, 2n)

 (b) We can first choose the pair of shoes from those n pairs of shoes, then we choose 2r - 2 shoes from the left n - 1 pair of shoes.
-For the same reason, each pair of shoes has two shoes, which gives the final possibility as follows:
+For the same reason, each pair of shoes has two shoes, which gives the final probability as follows:

        n C(2r-2, n-1) 2^2r
     p = -----------------